kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 It is ridiculous to wait such a long time for the Log Viewer to display the superfluous "START" & "END" logs.

 Many Katalon Studio users are running long-haul tests (hours, days ...).
-Now I will tell you; your test would be similar to the case Y1.
+Now I will tell you; your test is the same as the case Y1.
 Now you know how to improve.